neurodata/docs.neurodata.io/docs/ndboss.md

 # ndboss

 **ndboss** is a spatial database for storing neuro-imaging data.

-:::tip login required
+:::tip Account required
-A free login is required to use the BOSS.
+A free account is required to use the BOSS.
 :::

 - [BOSS management console](https://api.boss.neurodata.io)